imantha-das/RS-SSL-MLR/README.md

         * `-devices` : no of gpus (default : 4)
         * `-nodes` : no of computing nodes (default : 1)
         * `-precision` : torch precision (default : 32)
+        * `-dataloader_workers` : number of workers in data loader (default : 16)
+        * `-save_freq` : model weight save frequency (default : 1)
+        * `-save_all_weights` : Optional flag to include only both optimizer and model weights require saving (This isnt useful here is useful during pretraining where to restart from model checkpoint requires optimizer weights)
+    * To train on single dataset, just provide only the path to required dataset, the other will default to None.
     * SSL algorithm specific hyperparameters can found at `src/ssl_models/ssl_config.yml`

 ## Task 2 : Downstream task (Malaria prediction) training